What is a chargeback, and why did I get one?

-When a customer opens a chargeback with their credit card issuer, it means they are disputing a charge and requesting a refund from the card issuer.
+When a customer files a chargeback with their credit card issuer, it means that they’re disputing a charge and asking the card issuer for a refund.

-A customer may file a chargeback for the following reasons:
+A customer might file a chargeback because they:

 A chargeback isn’t the same as a PayPal claim.
 The chargeback process is initiated outside of PayPal, between the card issuer and their cardholder.
 In a dispute over a chargeback, the decision is ultimately made by the card issuer and we don't decide the outcome.